When it comes to mental health we say we know it’s a problem, but do we?

 Many people think of mental health issues affecting the person and the immediate family.

-Many people think the solution to mental health issues are personal practices like yoga, attitude change, meditation, and consulting the internet.
+Many people think the solution to mental health issues are personal practices.

-We may not realize that these issues aren’t a “do-it-yourself” project.
+We may not realize that these issues aren’t a “do-it-yourself” project, like yoga, attitude change, meditation or Internet research.
 Expert professional help is the way customized treatments are addressed.